sharat87/sharats.me/content/posts/2022-06-17-peeking-into-https-traffic-with-a-proxy.md

 The way an SSL proxy works is by establishing two SSL connections, one with the client (a browser, or `curl`), initiated by the client, and another with the server (the `httpbun.com` server in this case).
 Everything sent by the client is encrypted using the certificate of `mitmproxy`, and everything by and to the server is encrypted with the server's certificate.

-When installing `mitmproxy` via `brew`, the root certificate was automatically installed on your system, and so `curl` won't complain about the certificate being unverified.
+The first time `mitmproxy` is started, it creates a new root certificate, in the `~/.mitmproxy` folder.
+We can install this root certificate on our system, and then `curl`, or any other client, will trust it.
+The `mitmproxy` docs talk about [how to install this cert](https://docs.mitmproxy.org/stable/concepts-certificates/#installing-the-mitmproxy-ca-certificate-manually).
+Optionally, for `curl`, instead of installing the cert, we can use the `--cacert` flag to point to the root certificate.

+Another point to note here, is that installing this root certificate on your system, doesn't mean it'll be trusted in any Docker containers run on your system.
+Docker containers are isolated systems in this context, and maintain their own list of trusted root certificates.

-To illustrate this, we can run the same thing in a container, and we should see the error right away:
+To illustrate this, first, let's run the same request from inside a container, and we should see the error right away:

 ```sh
 docker run --rm alpine/curl --proxy host.docker.internal:9020 https://httpbun.com/get